-3. Barns present a fire safety hazard at your wedding.
+3. Barn wedding venues present a fire safety hazard at your wedding.

-Here are the other fire safety hazards of a farm or barn venue.
+Here are the other fire safety hazards of a farm or barn wedding venues.

 Since most barns don’t have to follow regular safety laws, most of them don’t have fire extinguishers, let alone sprinkler systems.
 Getting out of a barn could be difficult, too, as most don’t have ADA-compliant door handles that are easy to open.
 We don’t even want to think about what could happen.

-Here are three actual instances of fires and smoke in California ruining a wedding day.
+Here are three actual instances of fires and smoke in California ruining a special day.

 Thank goodness nobody was hurt.
 And then there were two weddings down the road from us that were disrupted and had to end because of the smoke of a fire on the farm.

-That’s not how we envision a gorgeous, rustic wedding for you.
+That’s not how we envision a gorgeous, country wedding for you.

 4. Farms and barns are home to lots of critters (including rats).

 This next section might make you gag.
-But it’s something you’ll want to consider if you’re having a rustic wedding on a farm or barn.
+But it’s something you’ll want to consider if you’re having a country wedding on a farm or barn.

 Here’s an actual instance of critters ruining a wedding we attended.

-5. Barns may have lead-based paint and asbestos.
+5. Barn wedding venues may have lead-based paint and asbestos.

-Have you ever seen a rustic patina on a red barn or at a farm house?
+Have you ever seen a patina on a red barn or at a farmhouse?
 Maybe there’s some flaking paint.
 As the barn is old, and before the restrictions on lead-based paint, flaking paint may be dangerous to you and your wedding guests.
+Hint: asbestos.

 The soil can be contaminated.

 People don’t think about it much, but what happens to those flaked-off paint chips?
 They fall to the ground and are ground into the soil, so it’s contaminated with lead as well.
-So just walking through the dirt surrounding a barn on a farm can be problematic.
+So just walking through the dirt surrounding barn wedding venues on a farm can be problematic.

 6. Agricultural wells can’t be trusted.